agilepro/software-craftsmanship/docs/Error Handling/Implementation/method-exception-signature.md

 Recursively, you make `b1` declare all the exception types that `c1` through `c9` declare.

 And so on, just do the bookkeeping, and reflect all the correct classes out to the outermost level.
-Wouldn't this be great! because you would know all the possible exception classes that a1 might throw!
+Wouldn't this be great!
+You would know all the possible exception classes that a1 might throw!
 Two problems:

 **Dynamic libraries**: You don't know at compile time the complete contents of all the libraries you will be using at run time.
 The whole point of Java is to allow for classes that can be transported and reused easily.
 There are JAR files with libraries of classes.
 At compile time you list all the libraries you depend upon, but at run time you are likely to be using a different set of libraries with different code.